Clever Laziness

 Audio Gear

 • Electro-Voice RE320 - Fantastic mic for Zoom calls and DnD virtual sessions.
-It’s overkill for what I use it but my voice sounds sexy now.
+It’s overkill for my use but my voice sounds sexy now.

-• dbx 286s - Brings the volume up on the mic and adds some hardware tweaks to make the sounds smoother.
+• dbx 286s - Brings the volume up on the mic and adds some hardware tweaks to make the sound smoother.

 • Tascam US-2x2HR - Best bang for your buck, IMHO.
 It’s just plug-n-play.

 • beyerdynamic DT 990 Pro - These are overkill for essentially Zoom and podcasts.
-But TOOL does sound lovely in lossless.
+But TOOL does sound lovely in lossless with these.

-• Schiit Modi - Solid DAC that feeds into the Magni.
+• Topping E30II - Great DAC that feeds into the L30II.

-• Bluesound NODE - This serves as audio input for the TV as well as an AirPlay and Roon endpoint.
+• Bluesound POWERNODE - This serves as audio input for the TV, AirPlay endpoint, DAC, and AMP.
+It’s a great sounding all-in-one box.
 Pretty sweet.

 • Klipsch RP-600M - These sounds great and sweet for my messed up hearing.